This is a guide covering the best cameras for hiking and backpacking.

 For stabilization, it has a built-in 5-axis Dual I.S that keeps your shots less shaky minimizing wasted shots and allowing the video to be less annoying if you don’t have a gimbal.

 And lastly, you can also transfer files via WiFi.

-And under $2,000, you get to enjoy the manual controls if you are a professional.
-However, the biggest turn-off is it doesn’t have the best autofocus especially if you consider its price point.
+You get to enjoy the manual controls if you are a professional.
+However, the biggest turn-off is it doesn’t have the best autofocus.

 What is the Best Budget Camera for Hiking and Backpacking?

 2. GoPro HERO8 Black

 If you are on a budget and you want the best bang for your buck, then you might take a closer look at the GoPro Hero8 Black.

 It is a notch lower than the latest GoPro and that’s the best part about this camera.

 It comes with a more pocketable design that can easily fit inside your jacket or bag.

 But unlike the other cameras that we’ve featured, it isn’t designed for outdoor photography.
 GoPro Hero 8 Black is a good choice if you plan on shooting videos.